AlessandroRizzetto/Morphing-Slices/README.md

 *** Results: 46% dropped (30/56 received)
 ```

+Dump-flow
-Dump-flow (only affected switches are reported, the others are empty as they should).
+*only affected switches are reported, the others are rightly empty
 ```
 ===== S1 =====